Homemade Ice Cream is the quintessential summer treat, isn’t it?

 - Optional: 2 cups of add-ins - soft brownies, cookies, and blondies work great

-Pour 1 cup of the cream into a saucepan and add the sugar, salt.
+- Pour 1 cup of the cream into a saucepan and add the sugar, salt.
 Scrape the seeds of the vanilla bean into the pot and then add the vanilla pod to the pot.
 Warm the mixture over medium heat, just until the sugar dissolves.
-Remove from the heat and add the remaining cream, milk, and vanilla.
+Remove from the heat and add the remaining cream, milk, and vanilla extract (if using extract).
 Stir to combine and chill in the refrigerator.